ruribe17/Xeon-Phi-5110P-KNC-Drivers-Utilities-for-AlmaLinux-8.1/README.md

 This research explores the feasibility of recompiling Xeon Phi 5110P drivers on AlmaLinux 8.1 to support AI workloads in Lima’s educational sector.
 AlmaLinux 8.1 is chosen for its long-term support until 2029, binary compatibility with RHEL, and stability, making it a practical solution for overcoming the absence of official drivers.
 Ensuring compatibility with modern AI frameworks would provide low-cost, scalable computing resources, allowing educational institutions to maximize their existing hardware investments for AI-powered learning solutions.

+**Literature Review**

+Keijser (2024) provides a comprehensive guide on implementing the Manycore Platform Software Stack (MPSS) for the Xeon Phi on CentOS 8, addressing compatibility and configuration challenges in modern operating systems.
+This study builds upon Keijser’s work by adapting it for AlmaLinux 8.1, leveraging its binary compatibility with RHEL and extended support.
+The methodology outlined in Keijser (2024) has served as a critical reference for adapting MPSS software in AlmaLinux, ensuring a functional solution for educational environments in the U.S.

+**References**

+Keijser, J. J. (2024).
+Xeon Phi MPSS on CentOS 8.
+Retrieved from https://jjkeijser.github.io/mpss/xeon-phi-mpss-centos8.html